-4.1 The COVID-19 pandemic is reversing progress made towards the SDGs.
+- 4.1 The COVID-19 pandemic is reversing progress made towards the SDGs.
 Coordinated responses in Ireland and Northern Ireland must mitigate and counteract this trend and connect investment to the SDGs.
 We welcome NESC's consideration of the SDGs in relation to Covid impacts and linking of sustainable development with a just recovery.
 It is important that NESC not only highlights interlinked policy challenges but also addresses specific governance weaknesses.
-We would recommend that NESC seeks to put forward steps necessary to institute proper accountability and reporting measures specifically on SDG implementation.

-4.2 In 2020, Coalition 2030 collaborated with several other civil society organisations to produce "A Shared Vision for a Just Recovery".
+We would recommend that NESC seeks to put forward steps necessary to institute proper accountability and reporting measures specifically on SDG implementation. - 4.2 In 2020, Coalition 2030 collaborated with several other civil society organisations to produce "A Shared Vision for a Just Recovery".
 The landmark joint statement endorsed by 14 national coalitions and more than 50 organisations from all sectors of Irish civil society, from trade unions to women's and youth advocates, to community and homelessness organizations.
-The joint statement is structured around six key principles:

-- 1. Protect and invest in public services, prioritising public health and wellbeing - 2.
+The joint statement is structured around six key principles: - 1.
+Protect and invest in public services, prioritising public health and wellbeing - 2.
 Invest in people - 3.
 Deliver faster and fairer climate action and restore and protect nature - 4.
 Build solidarity and community across borders - 5.
-Ensure inclusive and participatory decision-making

-6. Redefine progress through a focus on wellbeing and sustainable development The joint statement (which is available here) sets out the steps necessary for a fair and sustainable recovery from the social and economic shock of the Covid-19 pandemic in the context of these 6 principles.
-Our vision is for a just recovery in Ireland, the EU and internationally that results in open, fair, equal and healthy societies, flourishing within the ecological limits of our one planet development.2 The objective must be to ensure a green, digital, just and resilient recovery which brings Ireland closer to achieving the SDGs and the Paris Agreement.
+Ensure inclusive and participatory decision-making - 6.
+Redefine progress through a focus on wellbeing and sustainable development The joint statement (which is available here) sets out the steps necessary for a fair and sustainable recovery from the social and economic shock of the Covid-19 pandemic in the context of these 6 principles.
+Our vision is for a just recovery in Ireland, the EU and internationally that results in open, fair, equal and healthy societies, flourishing within the ecological limits of our one planet - 4.3 As noted in UN analysis, the SDGs are a framework to ensure a transformative recovery from Covid-19 that reduces risk of future crises and brings inclusive and sustainable development.
+The objective must be to ensure a green, digital, just and resilient recovery which brings Ireland closer to achieving the SDGs and the Paris Agreement.
 Ireland's forthcoming National Recovery and Resilience Plan (NRRP) must address the economic, social and environmental advantages of a recovery based on SDGs targets and indicators, and the relevance of transformative investments for a just transition for affected communities.
 NESC research should address effective monitoring systems based on SDG indicators in order to evaluate progress under recovery plans and assess compliance with the minimum shares of expenditure on climate, environmental, social, objectives.
 NESC research should also address the necessary climate and environmental conditionalities to be incorporated into Covid recovery decisions.
 These should address the need for transparent assessment of emissions associated with proposed infrastructure during the planning phase and that investment in fossil fuel infrastructure are explicitly excluded.